awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

 ### Option 3: GRID drivers \(G5, G4dn, and G3 instances\)<a name="nvidia-GRID-driver"></a>

 These downloads are available to AWS customers only\.
-By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA A10G, NVIDIA Tesla T4, or NVIDIA Tesla M60 hardware\.
+By downloading, in order to adhere to requirements of the AWS solution referred to in the NVIDIA GRID Cloud End User License Agreement \(EULA\), you agree to use the downloaded software only to develop AMIs for use with the NVIDIA A10G, NVIDIA Tesla T4, or NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
 + Install the AWS CLI on your Linux instance and configure default credentials\.
 For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 + IAM users must have the permissions granted by the **AmazonS3ReadOnlyAccess** policy\.
 + G5 instances require GRID 13\.1 or later \(or GRID 12\.4 or later\)\.
++ AWS provided DNS resolution is required for Grid licensing to work\.

 #### Amazon Linux and Amazon Linux 2<a name="nvidia-grid-amazon-linux"></a>